mysrcs/hugooooo/content/blog/2020-05-15-PeerTube-bootstrap-fund.md

 [PeerTube][peertube] is an excellent project which aims to create an open and decentralized video "tube" for hosting video content with distributed governance and community-driven development.
-Chochobuzz, with the help of dozens of contributors, has put in the hard engineering work to build a great platform, and now we want to see it filled with content.
+Chocobozzz, with the help of dozens of contributors, has put in the hard engineering work to build a great platform, and now we want to see it filled with content.